 Presentation Authors: Clark Higganbotham*, Cameron Britton, Brian Cross, Jonathan Heinlen, Oklahoma City, OK

-Introduction: Review utilization of No Surgery of Primary Site (No Treatment), Partial Nephrectomy (PN), Local Tumor Destruction (LTD) and Simple or Radical Nephrectomy (RN) for the treatment of invasive, unilateral, clinically localized Stage T1a Kidney Tumors from the years 2011 to 2015 for patients age 30 and older, in order to provide updated insight of utilization trends of surgical treatment in the United States of America.
+Introduction: To compare the rates of utilization of No Surgery of Primary Site (NT), Partial Nephrectomy (PN), Local Tumor Destruction (LTD), and Simple or Radical Nephrectomy (RN) for treatment of invasive, unilateral, clinically-localized stage T1a kidney tumors from 2011 to 2015 for patients age 30 and older, in order to determine treatment trends based on decade of life.

-Methods: Data from the National Cancer Database personal use file (NCDB) was used to evaluate trends for patients that underwent surgery to treat Type T1a Kidney Cancer from 2011 to 2015.
+Methods: Data from the National Cancer Database personal use file (NCDB) was used to evaluate trends for patients that underwent surgery to treat T1a kidney cancer.
 A total of 57,860 patients over the age of 29 with T1a kidney cancer were reported to the NCDB.
-Statistical analysis was performed to assess associations between demographics and surgery utilization.
-Patients were excluded if their specific cancer or demographics did not fit the scope of this analysis, for example, bilateral presentation or metastasis of the tumor.
+Statistical analysis was performed to assess the association between patient's age and clinical approach.
+Patients were excluded if their cancer or demographics did not fit the scope of this analysis, for example, bilateral presentation or metastasis of the tumor.
 Patients under the age of 30 were excluded due to the small sample size (126 or less per age).
 Those included in the study were grouped by decade of life, except those over 80, which comprised a single group.
 Treatment options excluded from the study were local tumor excision, any nephrectomy (simple, subtotal, complete, partial, simple, total, radical) in continuity with the resection of other organs (i.e. colon or bladder), nephrectomy NOS, surgery NOS, and unknown if surgery performed.